Education, childcare and work

 Going to work

-You may only leave your home for work if you cannot reasonably work from home.
+You should only leave your home for work if you cannot work from home.

 Public sector employees working in essential services, including childcare or education, should continue to go into work.

 Where it is necessary for you to work in other people’s homes - for example, for nannies, cleaners or tradespeople - you can do so.
-Please make sure that rooms are well ventilated and Otherwise, you should avoid meeting for work in a private home or garden, where COVID-19 Secure measures may not be in place.
+Please make sure that rooms are well ventilated and therwise, you should avoid meeting for work in a private home or garden, where COVID-19 Secure measures may not be in place.